The Heroic Path Update (What Wasn’t Working and What We Changed)

 Now the big one.

 The Magician changed because internal testing, and even test campaign play, revealed something we could not ignore.
 It was not only the weakest chosen Heroic Path, it was also the least picked.
+That forced us to really stop and look at it.

-Its talent rarely got used.
-Its technique outshined it by far.
-The passive momentum either was not being gained, or when it was, it felt so awkward and outside the box that it gave the player no clear direction.
+Passive Momentum wasn’t working either.
+It either was not being gained, or when it was, it felt so awkward and outside the box that it gave the player no clear direction.
 Even the Limit Breaker, once we stepped back and compared it to the others, felt too restrictive.
 Useful, yes.
-But boxed in.
-One lane.
-One kind of thinking.
-Limited options.
+But compared to the others, it rarely was used or shined.

 So we asked the real question.
 How do we approach this?
 What would actually make it feel like a mage?

+That is where we landed on Catalysts.
 And once we landed there, everything started clicking.

 In the vein of older RPGs, the idea was simple.
 By accessing rotating magical Catalysts, the Magician would not only have more options, but a stronger identity.
 It would let players customize how their Magician played instead of funneling them into one narrow expression of the path.
 More than that, it opened up the kinds of Magicians players could actually build.